pjbcallaghan/SwiftPokerOnline/README.md

 *Chip count updates*

-Player chip counts will not be updated correctly after a hand ends, as the logic creates a subarray and user chip counts are updated here.
-This is then not correctly set to the server.
-Furthermore, while a user total chip count is stored on firebase (and can be seen on the logout screen) this value is never changed within the app so is meaningless.
+Player chip counts will not be updated correctly after a hand ends in this version of the app.
+Furthermore, while a user total chip count is stored on firebase (and can be seen on the logout screen) this value is never changed within the app and so is meaningless.

 **Game logic issues**